 Since these diamonds are very hard to find, where have they been found in the past?

 The most obvious location from the bunch is the Argyle mine in Australia.
 This location is responsible for roughly 90% of all colored stones produced in the world.
 However, this location is projected to shut down by the year 2020.
 Other locations where purple diamonds have been found include Russia, Brazil, and Canada.

-The Most Famous Purple Diamonds
+The Most Famous Purple Diamonds in the World